“Growing up is losing some illusions, in order to acquire others.”

 Some days, growing up seems like the rarest thing in the world.
 It’s nothing short of horrifying to look at the great leaders of this world today, how our safety depends on people with the mental capacity of 10-year-olds, their chubby little fingers hovering over buttons of mass destruction.

 It’s not just on TV, though.
 It’s everywhere you look: the neighbors you hear yelling at each other, again, the coworker that throws tantrums over insignificant things and the person who holds a grudge against you after all these years.
 The fake friends.
 The stranger that jumps the queue, then lies about it to your face.

 Growing up is realizing we’re not that special and yet, we have a real impact on the world that we have to take responsibility for, as well as our own lives.

 Essentially, growing up is important so we don’t get stuck in a vacuum of nothingness – not being kids anymore but not adults, either.

-- Because hanging on is easier than letting go
+- Hanging on is easier than letting go

 We thought we would know what we’re doing by now.
 We thought we could never hurt people unless we meant to.
-We thought there would be purpose.
+We thought there would be a sense of purpose.
 We thought there was some sort of fate, guiding us, and terrible accidents would only happen to other people.

-- Because, in the end, there is nothing to be afraid of
+- In the end, there is nothing to be afraid of

-- Because sometimes, we have to do things we don’t want to in order to be happy
+- Sometimes, we have to do things we don’t want to in order to be happy

-- Because it’s never too late to become the adults we wanted to be
+- It’s never too late to become the adults we wanted to be